Updated on December 29, 2021

 Having accessible and visible notes during a meeting helps keep everyone focused and on task.
 Having an agenda on the screen helps guide the conversation and move it along at the right pace.
 It also lets everyone know what's coming up in the conversation.
 The notes app on RemoteHQ is quick to pull up and also saves into your session history, which you can send to all guests after the meeting.

-4. Insert video
+4. Insert demo videos

-5. Focus on the demo
+5. Focus on the product demo

 Turn on audio transcription or a video recording and let the product feature take notes for you.
 This allows you to focus on what is most important: making the sale.
 At the end of your sales demo everything that was said by all participants will be available to you.
 Easily copy and paste them into your CRM for a record of what happened.
 Throughout the demo, you can also sync your layout with everyone in the meeting whenever you move from different pages and apps - this important to keep clients on track and paying attention to what you want them to do.